akritisshetty/machine-learning-lab/README.md

 5. Develop a program to implement k-Nearest Neighbour algorithm to classify the randomly generated 100 values of x in the range of [0,1].
 Perform the following based on dataset generated. <br>
 &emsp;a.
 Label the first 50 points {x1, ……, x50} as follows: if (xi ≤ 0.5), then xi ∊ Class1, else xi ∊ Class2 <br>
 &emsp;b.
 Classify the remaining points: x51, ……, x100 using KNN.
 Perform this for k=1, 2, 3, 4, 5, 20, 30 <br>
+6. Implement the non-parametric Locally Weighted Regression algorithm in order to fit data points.
+Select appropriate data set for your experiment and draw graphs. <br>
+7. Develop a program to demonstrate the working of Linear Regression and Polynomial Regression.
+Use Boston Housing Dataset for Linear Regression and Auto MPG Dataset (for vehicle fuel efficiency prediction) for Polynomial Regression. <br>
 8. Develop a program to demonstrate the working of the decision tree algorithm.
 Use Breast Cancer Data set for building the decision tree and apply this knowledge to classify a new sample. <br>